-- (a) operate a signal in the car to indicate when the car should leave a designated landing, or - (b) actuate its starting mechanism when the car is at a designated landing door: the movable portion(s) of an entrance that closes the openings.
-It consists of one or more solid face panels which are permitted to be equipped with a vision panel.
+- (a) operate a signal in the car to indicate when the car - (b) actuate its starting mechanism when the car is at a designated landing door: the movable portion(s) of an entrance that closes the openings.
+It consists of one or more solid face panels that are permitted to be equipped with a vision panel.

-door, horizontally sliding: a door that moves horizontally.
+door, horizontally sliding: a door that moves horizon-